sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/tutorials/conditional-activation.md

 ![Sourcegraph extension button](img/python-button.png)

-The button when clicked, will call the built-in [`open command`](../builtin_commands.md#open) to load Python's home page.
+The button when clicked will call the built-in [`open command`](../builtin_commands.md#open) to load Python's home page.

 ## Summary

-You can now conditionally activate and show a button for an extension, good skills to have when building a language specific extension.
+You can now conditionally activate and show a button for an extension, essential when building a language-specific extension.

 ## Next Steps